-- Completed application, including a \$20 non-refundable application fee. - One official transcript from each college attended.
+- Completed application, including a \$50 non-refundable application fee. - One official transcript from each college attended.
 These must be in sealed envelopes sent directly from the school. - Students with a GPA less than 2.75 will be required to take IDC 5001 and IDC 5002, as preconditions for acceptance into the program.
-A "B" or better will be required in both courses for full admission to the MSIDC. - Immunization certification or immunization waiver. - Three academic or professional references on letterhead, placed in a sealed envelope, with the writer's signature placed over the seal. - Professional resume showing current and past work experience.
+A "B" or better will be required in both courses for full admission to the Graduate Program (MS or Certificate) - Immunization certification or immunization waiver. - Professional resume showing current and past work experience.